Justype/modules/README.md

 Utility script for modules overview and batch operations.

 ```
-usage: utils.py [-h] [-l] [-n] [-i] [-d]
+usage: utils.py [-h] [-l] [-lu] [-ln] [-i] [-d]

 optional arguments:
   -h,  --help            show this help message and exit
   -l,  --list            list all the app/versions and their status
+  -lu, --list-upgradable list upgradable apps
-  -n, --list-newest     list apps with newer version
+  -ln, --list-newest     list apps with newer version (even if not installed)
   -i,  --install-newest  install newest version of each app
   -d,  --delete-all      delete all installed apps
 ```

 ## How to Build Custom Modules